-As of December 25, 2010, the Company employed fourteen brewmasters to monitor the Company's brewing operations and control the production of its beers.
-Extensive tests, tastings and evaluations are typically required to ensure that each batch of Samuel Adams® beer, Twisted Tea® flavored malt beverage and HardCore® hard cider conforms to the Company's standards.
+As of December 31, 2011, the Company employed twelve brewmasters to monitor the Company's brewing operations and control the production of its beers.
+Extensive tests, tastings and evaluations are typically required to ensure that each batch of Samuel Adams beer, Twisted Tea flavored malt beverage, Angry Orchard hard cider and HardCore hard cider conforms to the Company's standards.
 The Company has on-site quality control labs at each brewery.

-With the exception of certain specialty products, the Company includes a clearly legible "freshness" code on every bottle and keg of its Samuel Adams® products in order to ensure that its customers enjoy only the freshest beer.
+With the exception of certain specialty products, the Company includes a clearly legible "freshness" code on every bottle and keg of its Samuel Adams products in order to ensure that its customers enjoy only the freshest beer.
 Boston Beer was the first American brewer to use this practice.